rxcle/rxindi-support/help.md

 If the input file is an XML file, then that file is used as-is.
 The rest of this chapter will explain how the other file types are converted.

 > In all examples in this chapter _absolute_ XPaths are used, starting at the root e.g. `/data/persons/...`.
-In practice the root can usually be omitted in paths in Rxindi as it is the default data context => `persons/...`
+In practice the root can usually be omitted in paths in Rxindi as it is the default data context: `persons/...`

 ## Mapping Modes

-Conversion from JSON, CSV or XLSX to XML can be done in many different ways.
+Conversion from JSON, CSV or XLSX to XML can be done in different ways.
 For sake of consistency and compatibility Rxindi has settled on providing a limited set of options for the automatic conversion which is suited for the majority of common use cases.
-If you need a very specific solution that the automatic conversion cannot offer, you can convert the original data to XML outside of Rxindi using an external tool, website or service and use the resulting XML as data source for Rxindi instead.
+If you need a very specific solution that the automatic conversion cannot offer, you can convert the original data to XML outside Rxindi using an external tool, website or service and use the resulting XML as data source for Rxindi instead.

 The conversion behavior is controlled by a "Mapping Mode".
 Rxindi currently offers three:
 - `Default`